 - Might be difficult to assemble

-The high-quality, super-light aluminium frame of the Hiland Hybrid City Bike makes it a perfect choice for cyclists or daily commuters.
-The dual-caliper brakes along with the Shimano seven-speed Revoshift shifter allow for precise control on the roads.
+The high-quality, super-light aluminum frame of the Hiland Hybrid City Bike makes it a perfect choice for cyclists and those who daily commute.
+The sleek design of the comfortable bike features dual-caliper brakes along with the Shimano seven-speed Revoshift shifter, allowing for precise control on the roads.
 The 700C double-rim tires reduce aerodynamic drag and offer a smooth riding experience.
-It also has features like adjustable height and a fully customizable frame that add to the appeal and makes it perfect for all adults.
+It has additional features like adjustable height and a fully customizable frame that add to its appeal and make it perfect for all adults.
 The comfortable grip handlebars and thick saddle seat with the right amount of cushion make this a star ride.

 - 3 color options